 Some may have formed addictive habits, while others may have genetic profiles that make them more susceptible to diseases.

 Yet still, others may simply lack a fear of negative consequences because they assume their doctor will be able to prescribe a medicine to fix their problem.

 Many patients ask the question “what is lifestyle medicine?”.
 It’s essentially creating a wide approach to traditional medicine; one that includes your lifestyle behavior as well.

 There are physicians today who realize just prescribing medicine to a patient is not the best path for their patients to achieve ultimate health.
 Instead, they recognize the importance of helping patients change the lifestyle habits that may be causing distress.

 These physicians are implementing lifestyle medicine into their practices and seeing positive results.

 Making simple changes such as improved nutrition, increased physical activity and stress management can raise a person’s quality of life.

 What Is Lifestyle Medicine?

-Lifestyle medicine has been proving for decades that when applied, can prevent, treat and even reverse health diseases by teaching patients how to lead a positive lifestyle.
-This means if they are engaged in negative lifestyle activities, they are taught to replace those with positive ones.
+Lifestyle medicine has been proving for decades that when applied, can prevent, treat, and even reverse health-related conditions; by teaching patients how to make comprehensive lifestyle decisions.
+This means if they are engaged in negative lifestyle habits, they are taught to replace those with healthy and positive ones.

 So, what is lifestyle medicine?
-How does one replace negative lifestyle activities with positive ones?
+How does one replace negative lifestyle habits with positive ones?